nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 * We use a redo stack to store a list of all those `UndoInfo` instances that were popped from the undo stack and pushed into this stack.
 These changes are redone in a manner similar to how changes are undone in Undo operation.
 * Note that if an operation following an undo operation mutates the list, then the redo stack is cleared at that point.

+/* @@author A0142102E */
+### Recurring Tasks
+The recurring feature allows a task to recur in a specified frequency, and its dates will be updated to the next recurring date once it is marked as done. `RecurringUtil` is used to check and update a task's start and end dates.
+The `Task` class also contains information on whether this particular task is a recurring one and its relevant recurring frequency (daily, weekly, monthly or yearly).
+The checking and updating of a recurring task's dates occurs when the task is updated, marked as done, or when it undergoes undo and redo operations.

 /* @@author */

 ## Testing